Troubleshooting Linked Accounts

 - the full name of the financial institution.

-- the URL you use to log in to their online banking platform.
+- the web address you use to log in to their online banking platform.

 - the name of your financial institution.